bclary/mozilla-cia-tools/README.md

-  --result RESULT       Match job result regular expression: unknown, success, testfailed, .... (default: None) --state STATE         Match job state regular expression: pending, running, completed. (default: None) --tier TIER           Match job tier regular expression. (default: None) --cache CACHE         Directory used to store cached objects retrieved from Bugzilla and Treeherder. (default: /tmp/test_isolation_cache/)
+  --result RESULT       Match job result regular expression: unknown, success, testfailed, .... (default: None) --state STATE         Match job state regular expression: pending, running, completed. (default: None) --tier TIER           Match job tier regular expression. (default: None) --whiteboard WHITEBOARD
+                        Bugzilla whiteboard value used to select the appropriate bugs.
+Should only be used with --bug. (default: [test isolation])
+  --override-bug-summary OVERRIDE_BUG_SUMMARY
+                        When reprocessing a bug with a problematic bug summary or when using --whiteboard to select a bug not filed by intermittent-bug-filer, specify an override bug summary to mimic an intermittent bug summary to be used to determine if a failure or test is reproduced.
+Otherwise the original bug summary will be used.
+Should only be used with --bug. (default: None)
+  --cache CACHE         Directory used to store cached objects retrieved from Bugzilla and Treeherder. (default: ~/cia_tools_cache/)
-  --reload-cache        Reload and save cached files. (default: False) --bug-creation-time BUG_CREATION_TIME
+  --update-cache        Recreate cached files with fresh data. (default: False) --dump-cache-stats    Dump cache statistics to stderr. (default: False) --bug-creation-time BUG_CREATION_TIME
                         Starting creation time in YYYY-MM-DD or YYYY-MM-DDTHH:MM:SSTZ format.
 Example 2019-07-27T17:28:00PDT or 2019-07-28T00:28:00Z (default: 2019-06-14)
   --bugs-after BUGS_AFTER
-                        Only returns bugs whose id is greater than this integer. (default: None) --bug BUG             Only returns results for bug the specified bug. (default: None) --raw                 Do not reformat/indent json. (default: False) --csv-summary         Output summary data in csv format.
+                        Only returns bugs whose id is greater than this integer. (default: None) --bug BUGS            Only returns results for bug the specified bug. (default: []) --raw                 Do not reformat/indent json. (default: False) --csv-summary         Output summary data in csv format.
 Does not include individual failures or tests. (default: False) --csv-results         Output test data in csv format.
 Does not include individual failures. (default: False)